If you know the job interview questions your interviewer will ask you at your next interview, it can be a huge boost for your interview performance.

 Know What to Expect

 By practicing some of the most common ones, you’ll be able to answer most interview questions.
 Knowing what questions to expect will allow you to prepare and tailor your answers to the specific job, as well as to the traits your interviewer will be looking for.
-In order to tailor your answers, you will need to research the company and position to gain a thorough understanding of the problems and challenges the company is facing.
+Tailor your answers; you will need to research the company and position to understand the problems and challenges the company is facing.

 Boost Your Confidence

-The best way to prepare for the interview questions you may be asked is to compile a list of especially challenging questions.
-Some sample questions that may be asked during an interview include:
+The best way to prepare for the interview questions you may be asked is to compile a list of challenging questions.

 1. What interests you about this job?